 - Home decorator

 Employment Outlook and Salary Information

-In 2018, the U.S. Bureau of Labor Statistics (BLS) listed a median annual salary of $53,370 for interior designers, including kitchen and bath, residential and commercial decorators.
-The BLS projects that job growth in the interior design industry will be 4% during the 2018 to 2028 decade.
+In 2020, the U.S. Bureau of Labor Statistics (BLS) listed a median annual salary of $57,060 for interior designers, including kitchen and bath, residential and commercial decorators.
+The BLS projects that job opportunities in the interior design industry will decline by 5% during the 2019 to 2029 decade.

 Some states require graduates to obtain a license in order to work as interior designers.
 Applicants for licensure must successfully pass an exam administered by The National Council for Interior Design Qualification.
 To be eligible for this test, individuals need to have at least six years of education and experience in the field of interior design (www.ncidq.org).
 Once the license is acquired, professionals need to meet continuing education requirements in order to keep the license current.

 If you want to become an interior designer, a BS in Interior Design is a great way to enhance your business and design skills.
 Graduates can continue to prepare for licensure and/or pursue entry-level work in the field.